nashville-software-school/client-side-mastery/book-4-deshawns-dog-walking/chapters/TOUR_INTRO.md

 ## Layout

-The layout is going to be the same as DeShawn's and Brewed Awakenings.
-The list of the individual resources at the top of the screen, and the bookings at the bottom.
+The layout is going to be similar to DeShawn's and Brewed Awakenings, but slightly different.
+Samantha wants to see the current bookings at the top of the page.
+Below the bookings, she wants to see a list of all available venues, and a list of all available bands, side by side.
+Venues on the left, and bands on the right.